“The thought of being whoever I want is a terrifying thing because I have only ever been who everyone has wanted me to be.”

 Was it shameful to say that we can’t afford something at a particular moment in life?

-One time when I was still in university, my group of friends were planning to go to an expensive cafe.
+One time when I was still in university, my group of friends was planning to go to an expensive cafe.
 And one of them responded to that, light and loud: “I can’t join you, guys.
 I’m broke for the week!”

 We all laughed.
 We understood.
 We didn’t perceive her as if she was less than before.
 We’ve all been there.